upgundecha/howtheysre/README.md

 To the extent possible under law, Unmesh Gundecha has waived all copyright and related or neighboring rights to this work.

+---

+If you decide to use this anywhere please give a credit to [@upgundecha](https://www.twitter.com/upgundecha) on twitter, also If you like my work, check out other projects on my Github.